Neste: Refining

 In 2022 Neste operated conventional oil refineries at Porvoo in Finland and renewable diesel refineries in Porvoo, Singapore and Rotterdam, Netherlands.

 In 2015, two renewable diesel production lines in Porvoo produced 0.525 million metric tonnes of renewable diesel, which was approximately one fifth of the diesel consumption of Finland.
 Neste's production facility in Singapore is the largest renewable diesel refinery in the world, with an annual capacity of 1.1 million metric tonnes.
 A planned new production line is expected to increase its capacity by one million tonnes in 2022.

 Neste's refinery feedstock includes of crude oil and renewable raw materials, such as used cooking fat, waste animal and fish fat from the food industry, waste and residues from vegetable oil production, technical corn oil, palm oil, rapeseed oil, and soybean oil.
 About 80% of renewable feedstock is waste and residue fats and oils.
 Neste also researches the use of community waste, algae, lignocellulose, and liquefied waste plastic as feedstock.
 In 2019, most of the crude oil used by Neste came from Russia.

 Neste produces gasolines, diesel, aviation and marine fuels, light and heavy fuel oils, base oils, gasoline components, special fuels and solvents.
 LPGs, carbon dioxide, and sulfur are sold as by-products.
 Neste's products include dozens of types of gasoline and more than a hundred end-products.
 In 2017, Neste was the world's largest producer of renewable diesel, producing 2.6 million tonnes per year.

 Neste has developed the proprietary NEXBTL technology for the production of renewable fuels.
 Renewable diesel is a hydrodeoxygenated paraffinic fuel, which can be used in conventional diesel engines without engine modifications.

+Aviation biofuel

-Neste's sustainable aviation fuel is a drop-in fuel, which can be mixed with kerosene to produce a mixture that contains at least 50% kerosene.
+Neste's sustainable aviation fuel (SAF) is a drop-in fuel, which can be mixed with kerosene to produce a mixture that contains at least 50% kerosene.
 Among others, it is used by Lufthansa and the Swedish Air BP.
 In 2019, Neste produced about 100,000 tonnes of sustainable aviation fuel and plans to produce around 1.5 million tonnes per year by 2023.

 Service stations

 Neste owns a chain of service stations, which is the largest in Finland.
 In 2020, Neste had station chains consisting of more than 800 traffic and automatic stations in Finland, Estonia, Latvia and Lithuania.
-Its service station chain in Finland includes several networks of stations: Neste, Neste K, unmanned Neste Express stations, and the Neste Truck stations for heavy-duty vehicles.